mksaraf/kubernetes-lab-tutorial/content/batch.md

     kubectl delete job simplejob
     kubectl get pods -o wide -a

-There are three ways to use jobs:

-   1. *Single Jobs*
-   2. *Parallel Jobs*
-   3. *Work Queue Jobs*

-For single jobs, only one pod is started unless it fails and the job completes when pod completes successfully.
-To create a single job, leave both the options ``completions`` and ``parallelism`` unset or set both them to 1.

-For parallel jobs, with a fixed completion count, set the ``completions`` option to the number of desired pods.
-The ``parallelism`` option specifies the number of pods to run in parallel.

-For work queue jobs, leave the the ``completions`` option unset while set the ``parallelism`` option to the dsidered number of pods to run in parallel.

 ## Cron Jobs
 In kubernetes, a **Cron Job** is a time based managed job.
 A cron job runs a job periodically on a given schedule, written in standard unix cron format.